PreBit -- A multimodal model with Twitter FinBERT embeddings for extreme price movement prediction of Bitcoin: Conclusion

 \section{Conclusion}

 Bitcoin, and cryptocurrencies, are known for their volatile nature.
-We propose a cutting-edge multimodal model to predict extreme Bitcoin price movements (up/down 2 or 5 percent).
+We propose a cutting-edge multimodal model, PreBit, to predict extreme Bitcoin price movements (up/down 2 or 5 percent).
 In order to train our model, we created a new publicly available dataset, which includes 9,435,437 tweets that include the keyword `Bitcoin' from 1 Jan 2015 until 31 May 2021.
 We also included based candlestick price/volume data, as well as selected technical indicators and correlated asset prices (Ethereum and gold).
-The resulting multimodal ensemble model uses normalized data, as well as the FinBERT context embeddings to provide a meaningful representation of our Twitter data.
+The resulting multimodal ensemble model uses normalized data, as well as the finBERT context embeddings to provide a meaningful representation of our Twitter data.
+The trained model and source code used in this manuscript is available online\footnote{\url{https://github.com/AMAAI-Lab/PreBit}}.

 In a thorough experiment, we perform an ablation study to compare the influence of adding the Twitter model or TA model to our hybrid model.
 This shows that adding prediction based on Twitter content improves the overall performance of the model for upward Bitcoin price prediction.
 Our proposed Fusion models demonstrate superior performance in positive class F1-score as well as overall accuracy in upward price prediction tasks compared to the TA SVM which uses only price and technical analysis data.